 This component will be externally marked by AQA examiners.
-Work must be completed between 1 March and 31 May and sent by post/uploaded to AQA.
-A minimum of ten minutes of performance in total is required (no more than twelve minutes).
+Work must be completed by 15th May and sent by post/uploaded to AQA.

+A minimum of ten minutes of performance in total is required.

 Component 3: Composition (25% of A-level marks)